thefaketh30ne/grab-bag/README.md

 # Grab Bag
-Grab Bag is a Balatro mod that currently adds 24 (+7) Jokers, 2 Tarots, 1 Spectral, and 2 Enhancements.
+Grab Bag is a Balatro mod that currently adds:
+- 30 (+8) Jokers
+- 2 Tarots
+- 1 Spectral
+- 2 Enhancements
+- and 4 Decks.

-The Jokers in this mod are supposed to feel vanilla, and I designed them to be mostly in line with the rules that localthunk follows when making Jokers.
+The content in this mod are supposed to feel vanilla, and I designed it to be mostly in line with the rules that localthunk follows when making Jokers.

 ## Jokers
-As of the latest update, this mod contains 9 Common, 10 Uncommon, and 5 Rare Jokers.
+As of the latest update, this mod contains 11 Common, 14 Uncommon, and 5 Rare Jokers.
 ### Common
+- Bad Trip
 - Counterfeit Joker
 - Gasoline
 - Jackpot